ma3east/WDI_PROJECT1_THE_GAME/README.md

 **Technologies used: **
 HTML, CSS, JAVASCRIPT

-Most of the could is just pure HTML, CSS and Javascript, a google font (Architects+Daughter) was used, and normalize.css was used to standardize the css across browsers.
-There is a little jQuery use as well.
+Most of the could is just pure HTML, CSS and JavaScript, a Google font (Architects+Daughter) was used, and normalize.css was used to standardize the CSS across browsers.
+There is a little JQuery use as well.

 **Problems and what Next**